He died after waiting 15 days for a hospital bed. His family blames unvaccinated covid-19 patients.

 “One of the things that nags at me is if he could have gotten the care he needed earlier, would the surgery not be as onerous as it turned out to be?”
 Owenson said.

-As omicron continues to affect hospitals nationwide during the holiday, Weeks’s children are again begging the millions who remain unvaccinated to look to their father’s example of what it is to be “a good neighbor.”
+As the omicron variant continues to affect hospitals nationwide during the holidays, Weeks’s children are begging the millions who remain unvaccinated to look to their father’s example of what it is to be “a good neighbor.”

 “The irony of it all is that someone who was committed to service and helping people his whole life ended up dying from people not being neighborly or helpful,” Simanski said.